 TOMORROW COME TODAY

-TOMORROW COME TODAY is set in a not-too- distant future where technological advances have enabled the wealthy to cheat death, the members of the elite have the ability to switch from one body to a newer, healthier, sexier body at will, living for hundreds of years.
+Set in a not-too-distant future, technological advances have enabled the wealthy to cheat death, the members of the elite have the ability to switch from one body to a newer, healthier, sexier body at will, living for hundreds of years.
 But the planet’s climate clock is running out.
 Dahlquist’s futuristic thriller takes us on a shape-shifting ride into a world all-too familiar to our own.

 TEA PARTY twists our perceptions of time and space to explore the shady, and very present political terror hovering on the edges of America’s very near future.
 A story of insurrection, civil unrest, sectarian violence, divided government, and foreign interference – which just happens to be set in Colorado.

 Developed at the Bay Area Playwrights Festival, 2012

 Read an article Gordon wrote about about TEA PARTY here.